zaza0209/GEERL/rebuttal_ac.md

 ---

 #### **2. Empirical Studies:**
+- Conducted additional numerical studies to investigate the performance of GFQI under misspecified correlation structures, showing its robustness to model misspecification.
 - Provided detailed descriptions of the real-world datasets, including the number of users, clusters, and study duration, to improve transparency and understanding.
 - Discussed the strength of intra-cluster correlations in the real data and the generality of clustered data problems.
 - Explained why the gap between GFQI and FQI decreases as the number of clusters increases, highlighting the convergence properties of GEE.
-- Provided additional analysis on the performance of GFQI under misspecified correlation structures, showing robustness despite reduced efficiency.

 ---